Don’t knock it till you’ve tried it!

 Another idea could be to have your guests bring something to contribute for an organized blind taste test, which will have the conversation focused around the food or drink you’re tasting as a group.

 Asking for help with your dinner party is like asking for directions.
-You don’t necessarily need to do it, but everything is a hell of a lot easier if you do.
+You don’t necessarily need to do it, but it’s so much easier if you do.

 Instead of trying to do it all, enlist a partner or a friend to help co-host.
 I host dinner parties with my husband Chris, and he helps me with selecting guests, cleaning, and making sure everyone has a full drink in hand.